Sufficient Explanations in Databases and their Connections to Database Repairs: Preliminaries

-\ignore{XXXX Causality is a more refined notion that may involve both endogenous and exogenous tuples, and can provide reasons and explanations for wrong or surprising results, by ranking provenance based on the notion of responsibility \cite{Meliou2011a}.
-XXXX}

-\ignore{ More specifically, causal responsibility provides a natural way to extract interesting parts from the provenance.
-This will be done by discovering causes within the endogenous tuples, and ranking those causes based on the their responsibility.} \ In \cite{Meliou2010a}, causal responsibility has been applied to linage of query answer to provide explanation in terms of highest responsible causes. \ A close connection between causal responsibility and other notions in databases, e.g. minimal-source-side-effect deletion-problem and cardinality-based repairs has been established in \cite{tocs,flairs17,Cibele15}. \ignore{XXX The underlying reason for these connections is that these notions are all motivated by the need to perform a minimum number of changes in the database so that the new state of the database has a desired property.
-Therefore, causal responsibility is indeed an important notion that can capture and unify several problems in data management. \ XXXX} \ The repair core has been used in Ontology-Based Data Access \cite{rosati}.
+A close connection between causal responsibility and other notions in DBs, e.g. minimal-source-side-effect deletion-problem and cardinality-based repairs, was established in~\cite{tocs,flairs17}.
+The repair core has been used, without that name, in Ontology-Based Data Access, as the repair of an $A$-box w.r.t. a $T$-box \cite{rosati}.

 Sufficiency has been recently investigated in data management.
-In \cite{ester24a,ester24b,ester24c} the authors take the point of view of {\em why-provenance}, and concentrate on Datalog queries.
-In \cite{bienvenu25}, different aggregations are proposed and investigated to quantitatively identify the most powerful explanations. \ Sufficiency has also been investigated in AI for a long time, also under the notion of {\em abduction} \cite{HBKR,ignatiev19}, so as in DBs \cite{flairs17}, and more recently and more actively under Explainable AI \cite{joao22}.
+In~\cite{ester24a,ester24b}, the authors take the point of view of {\em why-provenance}, and concentrate on Datalog queries, and on the decision version of the problem on the basis of proof-trees.
+In \cite{bienvenu25}, different aggregations are proposed and investigated to quantitatively identify the most powerful explanations. \ Sufficiency has also been investigated in AI for a long time, also under the notion of {\em abduction}, in DBs \cite{flairs17}, and more recently and actively in the broader area of XAI \cite{ignatiev19}.

-\ignore{+++ For Datalog queries, the collection of the subset-minimal contingency sets associated with a cause $\tau$ takes the form \cite{flairs17}:

-{\em In the following we will consider monotone FO or Datalog queries.
-In the former case, the program $\Pi$ is the empty program, and $\nit{Ans}(\bar{x})$ has to be replaced by the explicitly given query $\mc{Q}(\bar{x})$. \ For simplicity, we will concentrate mostly in boolean Datalog queries.
-We recall that in this case, the answer is the propositional atom $\nit{ans}$ or nothing (no answer). } +++++}